Entanglement Breaking Rank and the existence of SIC POVMs: Introduction

 The study of separable states is an important topic in quantum information theory and helps to shed light on the nature of entanglement.
 Recall that, a state $\rho\in \bb M_m\otimes \bb M_n$ is called \emph{separable} if it can be written as a finite convex combination $\rho=\sum_{i}\lambda_i\sigma_i \otimes \delta_i$, where $\sigma_i$ and $\delta_i$ are pure states.
 In general, a separable state can have many such representations \cite{HJW}.
 It is then natural to introduce the notion of \emph{optimal ensemble cardinality} \cite{DTT} or \emph{length} \cite{CD} of a separable state by defining the length to be the minimum number $\ell(\rho)$ of pure states $\sigma_i \otimes \delta_i$ required to write the separable state $\rho$ as such a convex combination.
 In Ref. \cite{DTT} it was shown that, in general, the inequality $\rank(\rho)\leq \ell(\rho)$ can be strict for certain classes of separable states.

 A \emph{quantum channel} $\Phi:\bb M_d\to\bb M_m$ is a completely positive and trace preserving linear map.
 It is well known that every quantum channel admits a Choi-Kraus decomposition: where the $R_k$'s are in $\bb M_{m,d}$, and satisfy the relation $\displaystyle \sum_{k=1}^K R_k^*R_k=\bb I_d$.
-There is an isomorphism between bipartite quantum states and quantum channels.
+There is an isomorphism between bipartite quantum states and quantum channels given by (up to a suitable normalization), where $E_{i,j}$'s are the canonical matrix units.
 This isomorphism carries the convex set of separable states onto a class of quantum channels, known as the \emph{entanglement breaking channels}.
-An equivalent criterion for a channel to be entanglement breaking \cite{HSR} is that the Choi-Kraus operators $R_k$'s appearing in \eqref{eq:Choi-Kraus-of-EB}, can be chosen to have rank one.
-The paper \cite{HSR} contains several other important characterisations of entanglement breaking channels, which we shall recall later.
+An equivalent criterion for a channel to be entanglement breaking \cite{HSR} is that the Choi-Kraus operators $R_k$'s appearing in Equation \eqref{eq:Choi-Kraus-of-EB}, can be chosen to have rank one.
+The paper \cite{HSR} contains several other important characterizations of entanglement breaking channels, which we shall recall later.
 Since Choi-Kraus representations are not unique, we define the \emph{entanglement breaking rank} of an entanglement breaking channel $\Phi$ to be the minimum $K$ required in such an expression \eqref{eq:Choi-Kraus-of-EB} with $R_k$'s being rank one.
 We denote this quantity by $\ebr(\Phi)$.
 It is readily seen that in the correspondence between channels and bipartite states, that the entanglement breaking rank is the length of the corresponding separable bipartite state.

 The existence of \emph{symmetric informationally-complete positive operator-valued measures} (SIC POVM) in an arbitrary dimension $d$ is an open problem and is an active area of research \cite{Busch,DPS,LS,Hoggar,RBSC,GA}.
 This problem has connections to frame theory and the theory of $t$-designs \cite{RBSC}, and has been verified numerically for many dimensions \cite{Appleby,Grassl,SG}.
 This problem is equivalent to Zauner's conjecture \cite{Zauner1, Zauner} about the existence of $d^2$ equiangular lines in $\bb C^d$, which we refer to as \emph{Zauner's weak conjecture}.
 Stated in terms of equiangular lines, this problem asks about the existence of $d^2$ unit vectors $\{v_i:1\leq i\leq d^2\}\subseteq \bb C^d$ such that $\abs{\inner{v_i}{v_j}}^2 = \frac{1}{d+1}$ for all $i\neq j$.
 We refer the reader to Ref. \cite{FHS} for a survey on this subject. \emph{Zauner's strong conjecture} posits a particular form for these vectors.